Sample Schedules: NEXT LEVEL | ELEVATE

 Days of Service

-Each day begins with a wake-up call at 6:15 and breakfast at 6:45.
-Morning program will either consist of daily mass (at Next Level and Elevate camps) or a staff witness and/or inspirational video (at Original camps).
+Each day begins with a wake-up call at 6:15am, followed by breakfast.
+Morning program will either consist of daily mass.
 You will be at your worksite from around 9am to 3PM Monday-Thursday.
 Your day consists of repairing and renewing homes by (but not limited to) painting, house cleaning, yard work, basic construction projects, and/or helping build new homes for low income families through organizations such as Habitat for Humanity.
 Other work projects will include helping at daycare centers for low-income families and/or helping at Social Service Centers (food pantry, homeless shelter, etc.).
 You may or may not be at the same location for the whole week; it depends on the project, weather conditions and duration of work.

 While at your worksite, you will break for lunch each day and have a Prayer/Share time where you will go over discussion questions, explore the Catholic faith and get to know your team on a deeper level.